Alessandro-maker/thoughts/public/Exceptions-vs-Results.md

 ## Exception

 Many languages support throwing exceptions.
-Throwing an exception immediately block function execution and bubble through the stack searching for a __try { } catch__ that can handle it.
+Throwing an exception immediately block function execution and bubble through the stack searching for a __try-catch__ that can handle it.
 If in handler is found code execution can resume it's normal flow from and continue the handler.
 If none is found usually program execution is interrupted and exit with error.
 Exception act as a sort of alternative execution flow.